mas-bandwidth/gafferongames/content/post/the_physics_simulation.md

 Notice when the player interacts with a cube it turns red.
 When that cube comes to rest it turns back to grey (non-interacting).
 Interactions aren’t just direct.
 Red cubes hit by the player turn other cubes they touch red as well.
 This way player interactions fan-out covering all affected objects.

-While it’s cool to roll around and interact with other cubes, but what I really wanted was a way to push _lots_ of of cubes around.
+While it’s cool to roll around and interact with other cubes, what I really wanted was a way to push _lots_ of cubes around.
 What I came up with is this:

 <video preload="auto" autoplay="autoplay" loop="loop" width="100%">
 <source src="/video/networked_physics/the_physics_simulation_cubes_blow.mp4" type="video/mp4" />